SAP-samples/teched2022-XP262/exercises/ex5/README.md

    ![Kibana ProxyType PrivateLink](./images/plink-8.png)

 ## Summary
-Well done; you now have a solid understanding of the various connecting options offered by the SAP Business Technology Platform.
+Well done; with this knowledge, you should be able to establish a connection to an on-premises SAP S/4HANA system using any of the several connectivity methods provided by the SAP Business Technology Platform.